Welcome to today's edition of the Rush 24-7 podcast.

 They wanted no part of him in 1980.

-I mean, he was the president of the United States, and they wanted to be within his orb, but when they when they talk to themselves at their homes in the Hamptons, well, they talk about what a stupid idiot he was and how they hope they survived the eight years because then this guy makes jokes about blowing up the Soviet Union, my God, he's embarrassing.
+But when they talked to themselves at their homes in the Hamptons, what do they talk about what a stupid idiot he was and how they hope they survived the eight years because this guy makes jokes about blowing up Soviet Union?

-And they and they exist to this day.
+And they exist to this day.

 The Republican establishment has no desire for mainstream conservatism running the party or getting the nomination.